 The operating model incorporates variability in the system (process error or inherent variability) and additional variability can be added to various parts of the management procedure (e.g., sampling error, assessment uncertainty, and implementation error).
-This variability is characterized by replicate simulations, resulting in a distribution of outcomes, which can be described with statistics of interest (such as the mean) or by probability-based performance metrics (such as the proportion of time the catch was below a certain level).
-It is important to note that closed-loop simulations are different than assessment projections because they incorporate hypotheses about the system that may be beyond what is useful for tactical decision making.
+The OM is typically composed of multiple models to account for structural uncertainty.
+Variability is characterized by replicate simulations, resulting in a distribution of outcomes, which can be described with statistics of interest (such as the mean) or by probability-based performance metrics (such as the proportion of time the catch was below a certain level).
+It is important to note that closed-loop simulations are different than assessment projections because they incorporate the feedback loop from management and hypotheses about the system that may be beyond what is useful for tactical decision making.

-The management procedure must be able to be coded in a computer program, although implementation error can be introduced to mimic a real process more closely (e.g., not consistently following the management procedure).
-The average of a long-term closed-loop simulation with a consistent management procedure should be very similar to the results of an equilibrium model.
-However, the closed-loop simulation will also provide an insight into the variability of the process.
+Management procedures must be specified such that they can be written as a computer program and should include implementation variability where needed to mimic the real process more closely (e.g., a management procedure is not consistently followed).
+While average results from long-term closed-loop simulations with consistent management procedures applied should be very similar to the results of an equilibrium model, closed-loop simulations offer insight into the variability of the process.